gpt4free/g4f.live/docs/README.md

 ### 🧙‍♂️ Using GPT4Free.js

-Use the **official JS client** right in the browser—no backend needed:
+Use the **official JS client** right in the browser—no backend needed.

+For text generation:
 ```html
 <script type="module">
     import Client from 'https://g4f.dev/dist/js/client.js';